Ryan-Hardy-Dev/Grade-Calculator/README.md

 # Grade-Calculator

-This was created by Ryan Hardy for educational purposes.
+This was created for educational purposes.
 Created using HTML, JavaScript (ES2015) and Bootstrap.

 The Project was developed to demo how to create a simple Grade Calculator, and also how to manipluate the DOM.